malev/codingnews.info/source/2014-10-08-memoization.html.markdown

 ## Python

-In python, sadly things are not as easy as in Ruby, but that does not mean that they are impossible:
+Sadly, in Python things are not as easy as they are in Ruby, but that does not mean that they are impossible:

 ```python
 from time import sleep